 26When the prophet who had brought him back from the road heard about it, he said, “It is the man of God who rebelled against the mouth of Yahweh so Yahweh has given him to the lion, which has mauled him and slain him according to the word of Yahweh that he spoke to him.”

 27So he spoke to his sons, saying, “Saddle the donkey for me.”
 And they saddled it.

 28Then he went and found his corpse thrown on the road, and the donkey and the lion standing by the corpse.
 The lion had not eaten the corpse, nor mauled the donkey.

 29Then the prophet lifted up the corpse of the man of God and laid it on the donkey, and brought it back.
 He came to the city of the old prophet to mourn and to bury him.

 30He laid his corpse in his own grave and they mourned over him, saying, “Alas, my brother!”

 31And after he had buried him he spoke to his sons, saying, “When I die, bury me in the tomb where the man of God is buried.
 Lay my bones beside his bones,

-32because the word that he cried out by the word of Yahweh against the altar in Bethel and against all the houses of the high places that are in the cities of Samaria will come, yes, come to pass.”
+32because the word that he cried out by the word of Yahweh against the altar in Bethel and against all the temples at the shrines that are in the cities of Samaria will come, yes, come to pass.”

-33Even after this incident, Jeroboam did not turn from his evil way, but again made priests of the high places from among all the people.
-Whoever wanted to, he ordained him, so that there would be priests of the high places.
+33Even after this incident, Jeroboam did not turn from his evil way, but again made priests for the shrines from among all the people.
+Whoever wanted to, he ordained him, so that there would be priests for the shrines.

 34And in this thing was the sin of the house of Jeroboam, for which it was cut off and destroyed from the face of the earth.